Home | About | Notice Board | Contact Us

 Case

-The high quality case of excellent proportions, very much in the style employed by the finest makers of the late Georgian period, often referred to as a Fleet Street style case.
+The high quality case of excellent proportions, very much in the style employed by the finest makers of the late Georgian period, often referred to as a Fleet Street style case and attributed to the Rich family workshop.
 Veneered in beautifully figured flame mahogany, with a solid oak carcass.

 The break arch hood surmounted by a single moulded pedestal with brass ball finial, below canted corners flanking the glazed door with the original lock and key.
 The hood sides with glazed rectangular movement viewing windows.